NECA Response Due By December 6

 Listed below are some of the options available to companies that will be offering CBOL.
 Please note that if you have selected NECA to tariff your CBOL rate, you have until tomorrow, Tuesday, December 6, to inform NECA if you would like to tariff a rate lower than the imputed rate.
 Also, if you have previously informed NECA that you do not want the agency to tariff your CBOL rate and now would like for them to do so, you have until tomorrow to so indicate.

 - CBOL rate can be shown at the full amount ($42 plus the attributed budget shortfall amount).
 In that case, the FUSC would be assessed on the full CBOL rate.

 - CBOL rate can be shown at less than the full amount.
 In such cases, the FUSC would be assessed on the lesser amounts.
 Some options to consider are:

 - Rate can be shown as $42 (the additive would be imputed and not charged to the affiliate).

 - Rate can be shown as a reasonable approximation of cost basis such as your R-1 rate.

-If you would like to discuss these options or have any questions about the CBOL support mechanism, contact your cost consultant or Steve Meltzer, Brian Sullivan, or John Kuykendall in the Maryland office at 301-459-7590.
+If you would like to discuss these options or have any questions about the CBOL support mechanism, please contact our experts by clicking the button below.